AndrewPaulLund/cs205project/README.md

 **2. MPI**

 Based on the plot below, we can see that in general, as the number of cores increased from 1 to 128, the execution time needed for analysis decreased for both the DNA and RNA samples linearly.
 Correspondingly, the speedup of the execution as the number of cores increased is also fairly linear, with the RNA sample following closer to the theoretical linear speedup line and with the DNA sample showing slightly more deviation from the theoretical linear speedup.
 In particular, at 64 cores, we see that the speed up for the DNA sample was only 40.7x which is lower than the theoretical maximum possible speedup of 64x.
-The speedup for the RNA sample for the same number of core was however 50.3x.
+The speedup for the RNA sample for the same number of cores however was 50.3x.
 Given the amount of time dedicated to simply getting MPI to work on the HMSRC cluster, we would have liked to perform multiple tests to see an average execution time and speedup for each sample, but were limited in time.

-A even sharper deviation from linearity is noted at 128 cores, with both the DNA and RNA samples showing only 56.2x and 55.5x speedup relative to the theoretical possible amount of 128x.
+An even sharper deviation from linearity is noted at 128 cores, with both the DNA and RNA samples showing only 56.2x and 55.5x speedup relative to the theoretical possible amount of 128x.
 This is possibly because the data was only split into ~250 bins.
 Some of the predefined bins may contain no data and thus most of the CPU processes that were allocated to these empty bins were thus just idling and not doing anything.
 Executing MPI on a larger dataset with more bins would be an excellent extension of these tests, and we would hope to see similar linear speedup.